 - Major surgical procedure (e.g., involving the opening of a major body cavity) within 4 weeks of study treatment; this does not apply to low risk procedures (i.e., thoracentesis; paracentesis; chest tube / PleurX catheter placement; line placement; needle biopsy of tumor; and bronchoscopy)

-- Presence of a clinically significant non-healing wound, non-healing ulcer, or bone fracture
+- Presence of a clinically significant non-healing wound or non-healing ulcer

 - Concomitant therapy required at time of first dose of study treatment, including: * Strong CYP3A4 inhibitors and CYP3A4 inducers * Regular use of nonsteroidal anti-inflammatory drugs (NSAIDs), proton pump inhibitors, and probenecid

 - Women who are pregnant or breast feeding